-- Battery fluid is a corrosive acid solution and can burn or even blind you.
-Do not allow battery fluid to contact your eyes, skin or clothing.
+• Battery fluid is a corrosive acid solution and can burn or even blind you.
+Do not allow battery fluid to contact your eyes, skin, or clothing.
 Do not lean over a battery when attaching clamps.
-If acid splashes in eyes or on skin, flush the area immediately with large amounts of water. - Battery gas is flammable and explosive.
+If acid splashes in eyes or on skin, flush the area immediately with large amounts of water.
+Refer to "Jump-Starting Procedures" in "What To Do In Emergencies" for further information.

+- Battery gas is flammable and explosive.
 Keep flame or sparks away from the battery.
-Do not use a booster battery or any other booster source with an output greater than 12 volts.
-Do not allow cable clamps to touch each other. - Battery posts, terminals and related accessories contain lead and lead compounds.
+Do not use a booster battery or any other booster source with an output greater than 12 Volts.
+Do not allow cable clamps to touch each other. - Battery posts, terminals, and related accessories contain lead and lead compounds.
 Wash hands after handling.

 - It is essential when replacing the cables on the battery that the positive cable is attached to the positive post and the negative cable is attached to the negative post.
-Battery posts are marked positive (+) and negative (-) and identified on the battery case.
-Cable clamps should be tight on the terminal posts and free of corrosion.
-Apply grease to posts and clamps after tightening. - If a "fast charger" is used while the battery is in the vehicle, disconnect both vehicle battery cables before connecting the charger to battery.
-Do not use a "fast charger" to provide starting voltage as battery damage can result.
+Battery posts are marked positive (+) and negative (-) and are identified on the battery case.
+Cable clamps should be tight on the terminal posts and free of corrosion. - If a "fast charger" is used while the battery is in the vehicle, disconnect both vehicle battery cables before connecting the charger to the battery.
+Do not use a "fast charger" to provide starting voltage.